Committee of Union and Progress: Name

-In the West, the CUP was conflated with the wider Young Turks movement and its members were called Young Turks, while in the Ottoman Empire its members were known as İttihadçı or Komiteci, which means İttihadist (Unionist) and Committeeman respectively.
-Its ideology is known as İttihadçılık, or İttihadism (literally Unionism).
+In the West, the CUP was conflated with the wider Young Turks movement and its members were called Young Turks, while in the Ottoman Empire a member was known as a İttihadçı or Komiteci, which means İttihadist (Unionist) and Committeeman respectively.
+Its ideology is known as İttihadçılık, or İttihadism (Unionism).
 The Central Committee informally referred to itself as the "Sacred Committee" (Cemiyet-i mukaddese) or the "Kaaba of Liberty" (Kâbe-i hürriyet).

-Origins (1889–1906)
+Origins

-The Committee of Ottoman Union, soon renamed as the Committee of Union and Progress, was a Young Turks organization founded in 1889 by Ibrahim Temo, Dr. Mehmed Reşid, Abdullah Cevdet, and İshak Sükuti, all of whom were medical students of the Imperial Military School of Medicine in Constantinople.
-The Young Turks believed that to maintain the multi-national empire a social contract was necessary in the form of bringing back the Constitution.
-Sultan Abdul Hamid II promulgated the Constitution and a parliament upon his ascension to the throne in 1876, but suspended both after defeat in the 1877-1878 Russo Turkish War.
+The Committee of Ottoman Union (İttihad-ı Osmanî Cemiyeti) was established as a secret student society on 2 June 1889 by Ibrahim Temo, Şerafettin Mağmumi, Dr. Mehmed Reşid, Abdullah Cevdet, and İshak Sükuti, all of whom were medical students of the Imperial Military School of Medicine in Constantinople.
+While they held many contradicting Enlightenment derived beliefs, they were united by the necessity of a constitution to prevent further decline of the empire.
+Sultan Abdul Hamid II promulgated a constitution and a parliament upon his ascension to the throne in 1876, but suspended both after defeat in the 1877-1878 Russo Turkish War.
 From 1878 to 1908, Abdul Hamid ruled the empire as a personal dictatorship.
-Therefore the Young Turks hoped to overthrow Abdul Hamid for one of his brothers: either future Sultan Mehmed V or former Sultan Murad V.
+Critically though, the empire was still in decline.
+It was in massive debt to European creditors to the point where its finances were controlled by Western bankers, and nationalist movements by non-Muslim minorities continued making inroads.
+Therefore, those opposed to his regime, called Young Turks, hoped to overthrow Abdul Hamid II for one of his brothers in order to save the empire through constitutionalism: either the crown prince Mehmed Reşad (Mehmed V) or former Sultan Murad V.

-The CUP became the preeminent faction of the Young Turks movement once it established contact with exiled Young Ottomans intellectuals and rapidly gained membership, but after a failed putsch against the sultan in August 1896, it was repressed and most of its members fled into exile to Paris, London, Geneva, Bucharest, and British occupied Egypt.
-A congress in November split the organization between Ahmed Rıza's Paris CUP branch and Mizancı Murat's Geneva CUP branch.
-After the Ottoman Empire's triumph over Greece in 1897 Sultan Abdul Hamid used the prestige he gained from the victory to coerce the exiled Young Turks network back into his fold.
-Cevdet, Sükuti, and Mizancı Murat accepted, leaving Ahmet Rıza in Paris as leader of the exiled Young Turks network and the CUP.
-Rıza was a more moderate member of the CUP, as well as an avid follower of positivist theory.
-Rıza called for the reinstatement of the constitution but without revolution, as well as a more centralized Turkish-dominated Ottoman Empire sovereign of European influence.
-In Paris, Ahmed Rıza continued resistance against the Hamidian government through his newspaper Meşveret which was published in French and (Ottoman) Turkish.